lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 ### Option: `ssh`

+This option configures Tailscale SSH and its shell environment.

+#### `ssh.enabled`

-This option allows you to expose SSH capabilities that you can enable from your Tailscale account.
+Enables SSH capabilities that you can manage from your Tailscale account.

 More information: [Tailscale SSH][tailscale_info_ssh]